-FIGURE 3.8 Predicted Precipitation in Different Climatic Futures SOURCE: Sridharan et al., 2019.
+FIGURE 10 Predicted Precipitation in Different Climatic Futures SOURCE: Sridharan et al., 2019.

-Figure 3.9 shows the impact of these different wet or dry future scenarios on cassava production in Uganda.
-Row (a) shows the amount of cassava production that can be expected in the wettest future climate scenario; in contrast, row (b) shows the areas where cassava production is currently highest.
-In contrast, rows (c) and (d) show the amount of cassava production that can be expected in the driest future climate scenario; in these graphs, red and orange colors show negative percent changes in production, while greens show positive percent changes in production.
+Figure 11 shows the climatic impact of these different wet or dry future scenarios on cassava production in Uganda.
+Graphic (b) shows the areas where cassava production is currently highest.
+In contrast, line (a) shows the amount of cassava production that can be expected in the wettest future climate scenario, and line (d) shows the amount of cassava production that can be expected in the driest future climate scenario; in these graphs, red and orange colors show negative percent changes in production while greens show positive percent changes in production.